Documentation Index

 Plot your dataset and examine the gaps introduced above:

-argument of the plot
+max_insample_length argument of the plot method or you

 can simply zoom in on the plot.

-Step 4: Fill Missing Values
+Step 4: Fill Missing Dates

-to insert the missing dates:
+You can usefill_gaps from utilsforecast to insert the missing dates:

-- All timestamps from the start date to the end date are present in the data.
+Before using TimeGPT, we need to ensure that all timestamps from the start date to the end date are present in the data.

 a Python package from Nixtla that provides essential utilities for time series